slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"All men make mistakes, but a good man yields when he knows his course is wrong, and repairs the evil.
 The only crime is pride."
 -- Sophocles [-497]*

+> *"There are two types of people that fail: those that listen to nobody and those that listen to everybody"
+-- J.P.
+Morgan [1837]*

 > *"The greatest mistake you can make in life is to continually be afraid you will make one."
 -- Elbert Hubbard [1856]*